How to Upload a Video to YouTube from Start to Finish

 Remember, YouTube is a social channel and your videos should reflect that.
 Don’t scare people away from your small business or nonprofit by just trying to sell to them on YouTube.
 Instead, provide them with engaging content that will make them want to come back for more!

-Editor’s Note: This post was originally published in September 2014 and has been updated for relevancy and accuracy.
+Editor’s Note: This post has been updated for relevance and accuracy.

-The post How to Upload a Video to YouTube from Start to Finish appeared first on Constant Contact Blogs.
+The post How to Upload a Video to YouTube from Start to Finish appeared first on Constant Contact.